 Community Outreach and Engagement

-• Inform and facilitate programmatic research and policy initiatives responsive to identified cancer-related and community-driven priorities within and beyond the catchment area.
+• Inform and facilitate programmatic research and policy initiatives responsive to identified cancer-related and community-driven priorities

 Community Advisory Board

 Members of the Community Advisory Board (CAB) represent a range of professional and demographic backgrounds that span the foci of NYC.
 They represent community- and faith-based organizations and federally qualified health centers and include patient advocates representing each of our priority cancer types and all boroughs in NYC.
-Through a structured, iterative, responsive process, our CAB members help identify and mitigate upstream causes of cancer disparities in the underserved populations.
+Through a structured, iterative, responsive process, our members help identify and mitigate upstream causes of cancer disparities in the underserved populations.
 Three workgroups, each with an emphasis on outreach, education, policy and research, define our focus: Risk Reduction, Early Detection, and Screening; Treatment, Survivorship, and Supportive Oncology; and Community Scientists.

 We also work to ensure that our Advisory Board members reflect the communities we serve, that we share key cancer-related messages based on recent research, and that we identify and address gaps in health care delivery.